-Why should you as a visitor to TVWriter™ be interested in making audio fiction?
+Why should you as a visitor to TVWriter™ be interested in creating audio fiction?
 Why should you be interested in making podcasts?
 Discoverability, that’s why.

-So here’s the latest news to help you and your podcast get discovered:
+Here’s the latest news to help you and your show get discovered:

 - RESOURCES, PART 1.

 How to Make a Fiction Podcast: The Ultimate Guide.

 Matthew McLean, one of the creators of A Scottish Podcast, takes you on a guided tour of the process of making an audio fiction podcast.
 He covers everything from story format, writing, finding and rewarding talent, to launching, growing, and monetizing.
 Each section is easy to read and relatively short.
 Links out to further illustrate or expand on his points are liberally distributed through the document.
 Appropriate for everyone from those just thinking about starting a podcast to those already in the weeds.

 Now that you’re getting into the detail of podcast production, you need to know about sample rates.
 You don’t need to know much, and this article by the aforementioned Matthew McLean will inform you without hurting your head.
 A quick and informative read.